-Critical Incidents (formerly Level One)The Critical Incident is the most severe type.
+Critical Incidents (formerly Level One) The Critical Incident is the most severe type.
 A critical incident must include at least one of the following:

 - Any event that has been reported in the media/public domain (television, newspaper, internet), current or recent past, regardless of type of incident. - The event has resulted in a death or serious physical injury on the program's premises. - Death/Pending (Pending CME investigation) would be chosen for instances of client death in which the actual reason for death is not yet confirmed.
-The subsequent "Confirmed" reason for client death should only be chosen when the actual reason for death is known by the Program. - •
+The subsequent "Confirmed" reason for client death should only be chosen when the actual reason for death is known by the Program. - For Critical Incidents related to an overdose by an opioid or alcohol, the client must be provided an opportunity for a referral to Medication Assisted Treatment (MAT) if the client is not already receiving MAT services.
+Information on MAT programs can be access through the Provider Directory on the Optum website or by calling the Access and Crisis Line.

-A critical incident shall be reported to QI Matters immediately upon knowledge of the incident.
+A critical incident shall be reported to OI Matters immediately upon knowledge of the incident.

 Non-Critical Incident (formerly Level Two and Unusual Occurrence) A non-critical Incident is defined as an incident that may indicate potential risk/exposure for the county operated contracted provider, client or community that does not meet the criteria of a critical incident.
 Note: Submission should exclude PHI to avoid privacy breach.
 If PHI is disclosed, a Privacy Incident Report (PRA) to BAC is required.
+PHI stands for Protected Health Information.
+It's any health data that can be used to identify a person.
+PHI can be in many forms, including written records, electronic records, and images.